 Rafael Nadal Biography

 Rafael Nadal was 19 years and two days old when he won the 2005 French Open in his very first appearance at the event.
 He has since gone on to become one of the game’s dominant players, the winner of 22 Grand Slam titles and the rival of fellow greats Roger Federer and Novak Djokovic.

 A nimble left-hander with a booming forehand, Rafael Nadal played his first pro tournaments in 2001, and at first he gained a reputation as a clay-court specialist.
 His aggressive style, flowing hair and muscular good looks made him a consistent favorite with female fans as well.

 Nadal won his first singles title in 2004, and had a breakout season in 2005, winning at Monte Carlo, Rome, Barcelona and Stuttgart as well as at Roland Garros.
 He won the French Open again in 2006, 2007 and 2008, defeating Roger Federer in the final each time.

 In 2008 he broke through at Wimbledon, beating Federer to win the men’s singles title there.
 No longer just a master of clay, he beat Federer at the hard-court Australian Open in 2009, confirming his #1 ranking in the world.
 Nadal won again at Wimbledon in 2010, beating Tomas Berdych in straight sets.
 Then he completed the career Grand Slam by winning his first U.S. Open title in 2010, beating Novak Djokovic in four sets.
-(He won the U.S. Open again in 2013, again defeating Djokovic in the final, and then in 2017 with a straight-sets win over surprise finalist Kevin Anderson, and in 2019 with a five-set win over Daniil Medvedev.)
+(He won the U.S. Open again in 2013, again defeating Djokovic in the final, in 2017 with a straight-sets win over surprise finalist Kevin Anderson, and in 2019 with a five-set win over Daniil Medvedev.)